 Reading skills are developed and enhanced with a focus on decoding, accuracy, vocabulary and comprehension.
 Students learn to describe different elements of a story such as the setting, main characters, plot, conflict and resolution.
 A solid foundation set in place in preceding grades, second grade is a time to hone even more each student’s writing skills via assignments which embrace a wide spectrum of genres including expository, descriptive, persuasive and narrative exercises.
 The foundations of grammar (nouns, proper nouns, adverbs, and adjectives) are introduced both as an independent discipline and for their application in student writing.
 Second graders will be asked to remember proper conventions dealing with capitalization, punctuation usage, and spelling patterns when writing.
 In terms of classroom participation, second grade is a time to learn to ask questions that relate to the topic under discussion while also feeling unafraid to venture intellectually brave and curious hypotheses that might take classroom discussions on new and exciting trajectories.

-In second grade, students will strengthen their number sense.
+In second grade, students will strengthen their number sense and work their way up to figures within 1,000s.
 They will focus on addition and subtraction and fact fluency while also learning to mentally add or subtract numbers in tens or hundreds.
 Students will be exposed to multi-digit numbers and learn that the digits in each place represent amounts of thousands, hundreds, tens, or ones.
 This understanding will be essential when they learn to add and subtract double and triple digit numbers with regrouping.
-Second graders will spend time working on measurement.
+Beyond arithmetic, second graders will spend time working on measurements and fractions.
 To this end, they will learn standard units of measure and practice using rulers and other measuring tools.
 Students will learn to describe and analyze shapes by counting their sides and angles.
 They will also work on solving word problems and learn to express their answers in written form.

 In science, students will review the states of matter covered in first grade but now begin to understand how a substance changes from one state to another.
 With the focus in second grade science being on living things, students will learn about plants and animals: how they move, how they get food, and what keeps them safe from harm.